KKpresso/PersonalProjects/README.md

-# PersonalProjects
+# Projects
-Personal projects in my own time and learning
+Projects in my own time, learning, and instruction.